 To begin with, passport cards can NOT be used for air travel.
 Passport cards are also only valid in Mexico, Bermuda, Canada and the Caribbean.
 This means that they only cover you for crossing the border via land, or via sea.

 You can NOT use passport cards on international cruises from international homeports unless they’re US territories.
 A passport book, however, will cover all bases.
-This is the only form of documentation which the US governments requires you to possess in order to enter a foreign country.
+This is the only form of documentation which the US government requires you to possess in order to enter a foreign country.

 The vast majority of foreign countries require nothing more than a US passport book to enter.
 That being said, there are some that require visas.
 If you opt for both the card and the book, you can get them both at a discounted rate of US$175.

 How long are they valid for?

 Both a passport book and a passport card will be valid for 10 years for adults.
 For children, though, things are a little different.

 For children under the age of 16, both the passport card and the passport book are only valid for 5 years.
 If you are unsure about the validity of your passport book or your passport card, you can visit the State Department’s website, which should tell you everything you need to know about the items in question.